mrizwan47/uol-itp2-project/README.md

  - Created `resetColors()` method in `ColourPalette` class
  - Fixed known issue 1.1 from yesterday.
  - Pushed Cut Tool to the repo
- - **Known issue 1.2:** When using cuttin tool if we drag from top-left to bottom-right it works fine, otherwise the dimensions for `get` are reversed and we don't get the image.
+ - ~~**Known issue 1.2:** When using cuttin tool if we drag from top-left to bottom-right it works fine, otherwise the dimensions for `get` are reversed and we don't get the image.~~

+### 18 September, 2020
+ - Fixed known issue 1.2 in Cutting Tool
+ - Found Bug in Stamp Tool: When I upload any image, it's placed on bottom of the page as well.
+ -